bruhmastir/library/docs/terminal/muscat/general_procedures.md

 All departure and arrival traffic shall be handed off to the appropriate Muscat enroute sector upon exiting the lateral or vertical limits of the Muscat TMA.
 Handoffs must be initiated in a timely manner—ideally prior to the TMA boundary or when aircraft are 1,000 to 2,000 feet below their cleared altitude—to facilitate early coordination and allow for anticipated climb.

 ### 2.4.5 Sector Top-down Coverage
-When the lower sector is offline, Muscat Radar shall provide top-down coverage for Muscat in addition to its designated areas of responsibility.
+When the lower sector is offline, Muscat Approach shall provide top-down coverage for Muscat in addition to its designated areas of responsibility.